Signs that your falconry service isn't fit for purpose

 - we are dedicated to continued professional development and regularly exchange knowledge with other professionals around the world,

-- We actually have pest control specific falconry qualifications! (rather important, don’t you think?)
+- We actually have bird control/Falconry specific qualifications! (rather important, don’t you think?)

-It’s a bit different to ‘having a go.’
+It’s a bit different from ‘having a go.’

 I’m almost off my soapbox, bear with me.

-The problem we face is that we come across so many potential customers who say that they’ve tried a falconry service and it’s not for them.
-They have had bad experiences in the past; birds going missing, birds ripping pigeons to shreds in front of school children (really), birds just lazing about somewhere and not coming down, even birds preferring to have a bath in puddles than go after the target species!
+Many protentional companies have been put off using Falconry, down to poor service and results from so-called professionals.
+Companies main complaints about other falconry/pest control companies are birds going missing, birds ripping pigeons to shreds in front of school children (really), birds just lazing about somewhere and not coming down, even birds preferring to have a bath in puddles than go after the target species!

 Honestly, sending your bird to have a bath while confused, and possibly aroused, seagulls watch it… is not what we call falconry.

-A lot of people also think that killing pigeons with a falcon is the point of the whole exercise.
-Don’t be silly.
-If that were the point we could just have any old farm boy turn up with a pop-gun and do the same job (just ask our competitors, who charge very handsomely for such a service thank you very much).
+There is always a lot of confusion around falconry for bird control.
+Lots of customers and falconry companies think that killing pigeons with a falcon is the point of the whole exercise.
+That would be silly.
+If that were the point, we could have any old farm boy turn up with a pop-gun and do the same job (ask our competitors, who charge very handsomely for such a service thank you very much).

-The point is to harness the natural instinct of the pest birds.
-To viscerally repel them.
+The point of falconry for bird control is to harness the instinct of the pest birds.
+To visually repel them.
 You control the environment BEFORE you control the pest.

-If you can create an environment that feels so hostile that the pest birds won’t want to hang around to be killed, have their children or one of their flock be killed, then they will actively avoid the site like the rough part of town where they just don’t go.
-Flight lines change.
-Pest behaviour changes.
-No death necessary.
+If you can create an environment that feels so hostile pest birds won’t want to hang around, to be killed, have their children, or feed, they will actively avoid the site like the rough part of town where they don’t go.
+Flight lines will change to avoid the area.

-So, if it’s instincts you wish to influence, you have to train your birds FROM BIRTH.
+So, if its instincts of the raptor you need to curb, you have to train your birds nearly FROM BIRTH.
 They have to be taught to associate their handler with food, not pest birds.

-If you buy a bird from a falconer (as many pest control companies do) you are buying a hunting bird.
-This is not then trained out of killing.
-It is still an instinctive killer and it is not a pest control bird.
-Clear?
-This is why hobbyists who decide to be professional pest controllers are really approaching this from the wrong angle and will likely be selling you the wrong service without really knowing it.
+Most birds of prey are instinctive killers; it is in the training while still very young a pest control bird learns not to instinctively kill.
+This is why hobbyists who decide to be professional pest bird controllers are really approaching this from the wrong angle and will likely be selling you the wrong service without really knowing it.

-Why use a pest control trained bird and not use a hunting bird?
+Why use a pest bird control trained bird and not use a hunting bird of prey?

 One word- Control.